kepelrs/nestjs-prisma-crud/docs/docs/quickstart.md

     npm i -g nestjs-prisma-crud-schematics
     ```

-2. Generate the entire crud module with a single command (replace **post** with some your table's name from your Prisma schema):
+2. Generate the entire crud module with the following command (replace **post** with some your table's name from your Prisma schema):

     ```
     nest g -c nestjs-prisma-crud-schematics crud-resource post
     ```

+3. Start the server:
+    ```
+    npm run start:dev
+    ```

-3. Verify installation by navigating to [http://localhost:3000/post](http://localhost:3000/post)
+4. Verify installation by navigating to [http://localhost:3000/post](http://localhost:3000/post)